georgesofianosgr/onehalf/README.md

 # Vim Installation & Usage

 ![screenshot: vim](screenshots/vim.png)
 NeoVim + Tmux with true colors on iTerm2.

+**This is a Fork of onehalf which includes only the vim package**

 ## Installation
 ### Using a plugin manager (recommended)